Delcarta/BankCodeTest/README.md

 # BankCodeTest

-Sample code project that i originally did ask an interview test.
+Sample code project that i originally did as an interview test.

 The original requirements are as follows: